CLRX/CLRX-mirror/doc/GcnInstrsSmrd.md

 ## GCN ISA SMRD instructions

-The basic encoding of the SMRD instructions needs 4 bytes (dword).
+The basic encoding of the SMRD instructions need 4 bytes (dword).
 List of fields:

 Bits  | Name     | Description
 ------|----------|------------------------------